-Under Article 136 of India’s constitution, the Supreme court may grant special leave in its discretion against any judgement, order, decree, statement, etc., passed by or made by any court or tribunal throughout the country.
+Under Article 136 of India’s constitution, the Supreme Court may grant special leave in its discretion against any judgement, order, decree, statement passed by or made by any court or tribunal throughout the country.
 Nothing in article 136(1) applies to any tribunal or court constituted by or under any law related to the armed forces.
-So, its appellate jurisdiction is restricted by article 136(2).
+Its appellate jurisdiction is restricted by article 136(2).

-Under Article 134(2), Parliament may confer additional powers on the Supreme court to address appeals from orders, judgements, sentences in criminal proceedings, etc., of a high court subject to provisions specified by law.
+Under Article 134(2), Parliament may confer additional powers on the Supreme Court to address appeals from orders, judgements, sentences in criminal proceedings of a high court subject to provisions specified by law.

 This power of appellate jurisdiction of the supreme court is not arbitrary and subject to provisions of law.

-No, you can’t appeal directly to the Supreme court.
+No, you cannot appeal directly to the Supreme Court.
 As per the procedure, you have to approach the subordinate courts, and then you can appeal against the order of the subordinate courts.
-Appeals can’t be made directly to the apex court.
+Appeals cannot be made directly to the apex court.

-What is the time limit for Appeal to the Supreme Court?
+What is the time limit for an appeal to the Supreme Court?

-Appeals against arbitral awards can also get filed in the apex court within 90 days.
+Appeals against arbitral awards can be filed in the apex court within 90 days.

-In a recent case of N.V.
-International v. the state of Assam (2020) 2 SCC 109, The supreme court, while refusing to condone a delay in appeal, stated that the limitation period for an appeal against an arbitral award to the apex court is 90 days with a grace period of 30 days.
+In the case of N.V.
+International v.
+The State of Assam (2020) 2 SCC 109, the Supreme Court, while refusing to condone a delay in appeal, stated that the limitation period for an appeal against an arbitral award to the apex court is 90 days with a grace period of 30 days.

-The supreme court serves as the guardian of all the organs of government.
-It keeps a check on all organs of government and the bodies which perform its functions.
-It also keeps an eye on the legislative function through its process of judicial review.
+The supreme court is the guardian of all the organs of government.
+It keeps a check on all organs of government and the bodies performing its functions.
+It also keeps an eye on the legislative function through judicial review.